i-tanova/Kotlin-High-Performance/README.md

   }
         - Use delegate

    class UseDelegate() : Calculator by CalculatorBrain
+   - this will pass Calculator Brain in the constructor

+   -  We can use this with property:

+   object SingletonDelegate : ReadOnlyProperty<>
+   get value
+   ..

+   val property by SingletonDelegate

+   - Delegate object with generic class GenericDelegate<T> : RreadOnlyProperty<Any>, T?>

+   Use it:

+   val property by GenericDelegate<Int>()

+   !
+It is better to do not use Generics, use separate classes insted - IntDelegate, FloatDelegate..

+   ## Ranges